webhelyhu/assessment/js-numerals/README.szy.md

 Just relaized from the examples, that two-digit hundreds are needed, if there is no ten- or hundredthousands.
 (1999).
 I assume that this is needed also, if the number has millions or biggers also (for example 10000001999)

+Had some problem with spaces...
+Lots of if conditions are needed to check if we need or not...
+After some time, I decided to add extra spaces every time, and remove them just before returning the text.